suxxmjz/bb-sample-hunter/README.md

    - The song info is sent to the Genius API using `requests` and an access token to find samples.

 3. **Processing the Data**:
-   - The song and sample data are organized into a list of dictionaries.
+   - The song and sample data are organized into a `Pandas` dataframe.
-   - `Pandas` converts this list into a DataFrame and saves it to an Excel file.

 4. **Logging**:
    - Python’s `logging` module logs actions and errors, so it's clear what's going on and troubleshooting is easier if needed.